cultofmetatron/peterdecroos-blog/source/_posts/2013-07-16-lexically-scope-like-a-boss.markdown

 A containing 2 into scope E where it is assigned to a variable in scope B and subsuquently returned.
 B1.get(), on its next invocation returns the same value stored in that variable from the same scope into scope A, the top level context.

 We can use this to create objects with completely encapsulated states.
 This gives us a leg up when trying to wrangle asynchrounous processes.

-To give an example, here's an example of a function that runs the function after a delay. in the meantime, we can register functions to be called when the function is resolved.
+Here's an example of a function that runs a function passed as an argument after a delay. while we wait for the function to fire, we can register functions to be called when the function is resolved.

 {% codeblock lang:javascript %}